 - Scores from Texas Success Initiative (TSI).
 (Or if exempt, SAT/ACT or TAAS usually scores are listed on high school transcript you do not have to submit scores separately.)

 - Observation Verification Form (minimum 16 hours required) form available for download at the bottom of this page.

-- Evaluation Forms (submitted by a dental hygienist, a biology or chemistry instructor and an individual who has known the applicant for some time; for example, an employer or supervisor.)
+- Evaluation Forms (submitted by a dental hygienist, a college professor and an individual who has known the applicant for some time; for example, an employer or supervisor.)
 Evaluations from family members and friends are not acceptable.